Kristina01111000/WordPressTheme/README.md

-		-> figure out how to make pictures scroll -> change to scroll -> highlight different sections then add to group to make group work -> figure out how to make color stretch across screen and not mess with side bar To Do:
+		-> figure out how to make pictures scroll -> change to scroll -> highlight different sections then add to group to make group work -> figure out how to make color stretch across screen and not mess with side bar

+	To Do:
 	-> add join now sections throughout page (3 or 4) not after every section -> make one good join here block to copy/paste
 	-> make archive pages(on header)
 		-> all the old daily topics
 	-> make join here section look good
+	-> look at site icon -> keep or change?